OfficeDev/office-js-docs-pr/docs/design/contextual-tabs.md

 ## Open a task pane from contextual tabs

-To have buttons on a custom contextual tab that open task panes, create an action in the JSON with type `ShowTaskpane` and then define a button whose `actionId` property is set to the `id` of the action.
-The following is an example. *Note that in this simple example the task pane will automatically open the URL of the shared runtime.* For more information, see [Configure the add-in to use a shared runtime](#configure-the-add-in-to-use-a-shared-runtime) earlier in this article.
+To open your task pane from a button on a custom contextual tab, create an action in the JSON with a `type` of `ShowTaskpane`.
+Then define a button with the `actionId` property set to the `id` of the action.
+This opens the default task pane specified by the `<Runtime>` element in your manifest.

 ```json
 `{